-The candidate's advisor discusses with the candidate the criteria for enrolling in CESP 946.
+The candidate's advisor discusses with the candidate the criteria for enrolling in ISLE 946.
 The faculty member who will be the candidate's University Supervisor contacts the school administrator to discuss the training that must be provided on the Practicum, who will be the Field Supervisor, and any other conditions that will increase the likelihood of a successful practicum.
-The candidate's advisor makes sure that the candidate has approval to enroll in CESP 946.
+The candidate's advisor makes sure that the candidate has approval to enroll in ISLE 946.

-The University Supervisor discusses the Practicum Academic Evaluation Agreement and Affiliation Agreement with the candidate, who has the responsibility to obtain the required signatures of the Field Supervisor and the district administrator.
-The candidate, University Supervisor, and College of Applied Studies Dean also sign the Academic Evaluation Agreement and Affiliation Agreement, and copies are given to all parties, with the original placed in the candidate's departmental file.
+The University Supervisor discusses the Practicum Memorandum of Understanding and Affiliation Agreement with the candidate, who has the responsibility to obtain the required signatures of the Field Supervisor and the district administrator.
+The candidate, University Supervisor, and College of Applied Studies Dean also sign the Memorandum of Understanding and Affiliation Agreement, and copies are given to all parties, with the original placed in the candidate's departmental file.